Kardinia-Church/TVNetworkIR/README.md

 PON will turn on the tv
 POF will turn off the tv
-PSW will force the stored state to the inverted state (if not in sync)
+PSW will force the stored state to the inverted state (if not in sync) PNG will be sent by the device so often to check the network status.
+It expects a response of "PNG".
+If there is no response the device will reboot
 ```
 - Get power status
 ```